Back to Blog

 • Macro: Global economic indicators (inflation, GDP, employment)

-• Data sources: S&P Global Market Intelligence, Morningstar, Refinitiv
+• Data sources: Institutional providers including S&P Global Market Intelligence, Morningstar, and Refinitiv

-Winner: This depends entirely on what you need.
-Godel Terminal wins on real-time data breadth — it covers equities, crypto, options, forex, and commodities with sub-100ms latency across 100+ exchanges.
-Koyfin wins on fundamental data depth — 5,900+ screening criteria, 100,000+ transcripts, and institutional-grade research datasets from S&P Global and Morningstar.
+Winner: It depends on what you need.
+Godel Terminal wins on real-time data breadth — equities, crypto, options, forex, and commodities with low-latency delivery.
+Koyfin wins on fundamental data depth — its screening engine, transcript library, and institutional research datasets are purpose-built for deep fundamental work.

 Charting and Technical Analysis